vpkg-project/registry/README.md

 To add packages, simply fork this repository, edit [registry.json](registry.json), and create a pull request.

 ### registry.json
 `registry.json` is a JSON file containing an array of objects.
+Each package object should have the following fields.

+- `name` - Name of the package
+- `url` - URL to be used to to retrieve the package.
+- `method` - The method of download of downloading the package. (vpkg only supports `git` for now.)

 ### Requirements
 In order for your pull request to have more chances of getting accepted into the registry, your package must be compliant with the set of rules listed below: